 Should you be coming from Maputo it is a 100km journey from Catembe and takes approximately 3 hours depending on the road condition.
 It is a sand track and can get very wet in rainy season.
 From Maputo a ferry can be taken across to Catembe (it takes cars and people).

 - Your PASSPORT (must be valid for 6 months to come and have 2 clean pages available for stamps).

 - NB: Please make sure that your passport has been stamped on BOTH sides of the border (SA & Mozambique).

 - Please note that the SA government no longer issues temporary passports.
 However if you do still have a valid one it will be accepted at the border.

-- 3rd party insurance, plus temporary import duty of approx. R220.00 for your vehicle.
+- A temporary import permit & 3rd party insurance of approx. R280.00 for your vehicle.

-- Temporary import license should you be towing a boat/trailer/wet bike etc. This will be in the region of R120.00.
+- Temporary import permit should you be towing a boat/trailer/wet bike etc. This will be in the region of R150.00.

 - Drivers of South African-registered cars crossing SA borders must carry and present a certified copy of vehicle registration/vehicle licence papers at the border posts.
 This must be accompanied by a letter from the bank giving authorisation to take the vehicle across the border and must indicate dates of travel.
 Both the bank letter and licence papers should be signed by a Commissioner of Oaths.

 - If the driver of the vehicle is not the owner of the vehicle, an affidavit from the police giving authorisation from the financial institution/owner to take the vehicle abroad is required.
 If the car is rented, the driver must have a letter from the rental company giving permission to take the vehicle out of the country.